nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <br>

 **Step 2**.
-The user executes `delete 5` command to delete the 5th person in the address book.
+The user executes `delete 5` command to delete the 5th client contacts in the address book.
 The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <p align="center"><img src="images/UndoRedoState1.png"></p>

 <br>

 **Step 3**.
-The user executes `add n/David …​` to add a new person.
+The user executes `add n/David …​` to add a new client contacts.
 The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.

 <p align="center"><img src="images/UndoRedoState2.png"></p>
 <div markdown="span" class="alert alert-secondary">